NetSuite: History

 In July 2002, Zach Nelson was appointed CEO.
-Prior to joining NetSuite, Nelson ran an early provider of business applications over the Internet called MyCIO.com, a division of McAfee Corp.
-This experience led him to the belief that all software would be delivered over the internet, and he left McAfee to join NetSuite.
-He led the company from about $1 million in revenue to a billion-dollar run-rate prior to its acquisition by Oracle Corp.

-In September 2003, the company officially changed its name from NetLedger to NetSuite, Inc. to reflect the company’s success in expanding its offerings to a suite of business applications beyond just accounting, including ERP, CRM and e-commerce.
+In September 2003, the company officially changed its name from NetLedger to NetSuite, Inc. to reflect the company expanding its offerings to a suite of business applications beyond accounting.

-On January 4, 2007, NetSuite named Oakland A's General Manager Billy Beane (of Moneyball fame) to its board of directors.
+On January 4, 2007, NetSuite named Oakland A's General Manager Billy Beane (of Moneyball fame) to its Board of Directors.
 NetSuite became a publicly traded company after its initial public offering (IPO) of 6.2 million shares on the New York Stock Exchange in December 2007.
+It traded under the single-letter ticker symbol "N".
 On July 28, 2016, Oracle announced it had offered to purchase NetSuite for $9.3 billion.
 The deal closed in November.
+Up until the Oracle acquisition, Goldberg was the chief technology officer and chairman of the company.

+NetSuite celebrated its 25th anniversary in 2023.